spencerbraun/stats_notes/CS230/Deep_Learning.md

 * Activation functions can be different for layers, so may write $g^{[1]}, g^{[2]}$ to specify the layer associated with each activation.
 * Sigmoid $a=\frac{1}{1+e^{-z}}$ on [0, 1].
 Never use on hidden layers besides output layer.
 Others are strictly superior otherwise.
   * Derivative $\frac{d}{d z} g(z) = \frac{1}{1+e^{-z}}\left(1-\frac{1}{1+e^{-z}}\right) = g(z)(1-g(z))$.
 In a NN, this would be equivalent to $a(1-a)$.
 Can see that if z = 10, $g(z) \approx 1,\;g’(z)\approx 0$
+  * Can be interpreted as a probability, so typical output of logistic regression
+  * Problems: 1) Output is not centered at 0.
+Saturation (ie far out of on curve), gradient is near 0 and learning is slow.
 * Tanh $a=tanh(z)=\frac{e^{z}-e^{-z}}{e^{z}+e^{-z}}$ on [-1,1].
 Similar shape as sigmoid with different range.
   * Almost strictly superior to sigmoid bc the range allows for a mean 0 - centers the data so learning for the next layer is a bit easier.
 One exception is the output layer, where you might want the output to be a 0 or 1 for classification.
 However when z is very large or small, then the slope becomes very small as well, slowing learning in gradient descent.
   * Derivative: $\frac{d}{d z} g(z)=1-(\tanh (z))^{2}$.
 In NN a = g(z) and $g^{\prime}(z)=1-a^{2}$
 * ReLU - $a=max(0,z)$ on $[0,\infty]$.
   * Discontinuity at 0, but essentially not a problem, can just hard code or pretend derivative is 1 or 0.
 When z is negative, derivative is 0, but could modify to maintain a slight positive slope for z negative - Leaky ReLU.
 Advantage to either is that for the majority of z’s, the slope is very different from 0 (z > 0), allowing faster learning.